tdulcet/Remote-Servers-Status/README.md

 ### Run the script automatically

 This script can also be run automatically from a cron job to regularly monitor one or more remote servers and send notifications when they change state.
-It can easily be run from a home network on a [Raspberry Pi](https://www.raspberrypi.org/) or it can be run in the cloud in the respective Free tiers for [Amazon Web Services](https://aws.amazon.com/free/), [Google Cloud Platform](https://cloud.google.com/free/) or [Microsoft Azure](https://azure.microsoft.com/en-us/free/).
+It can easily be run from a home network on a [Raspberry Pi](https://www.raspberrypi.org/) or it can be run in the cloud in the respective Free tiers for [Amazon Web Services](https://aws.amazon.com/free/), [Google Cloud Platform](https://cloud.google.com/free/), [Microsoft Azure](https://azure.microsoft.com/en-us/free/) or [Oracle Cloud](https://www.oracle.com/cloud/free/).
 Make sure the computer is running 24/7 and it is on a different network from the servers being monitored.

 1. Complete the steps above.
 2. Open the script in an editor again and uncomment the `SEND` variable to enable the sending of notifications (e-mails).
 If the computer is on a residential network or if it does not have an SMTP server setup then you will also need to set the SMTP server variables in order to send e-mails.